yuchenlin/rebiber/README.md

 ## Changelogs

 - **2021.02.08**
-We now support multiple useful feaures: 1) turning off some certain values, e.g., `-r "url,pages,address"` for removing the values from the output, 2) using abbr. to shorten the booktile values, e.g., `Proceedings of the .* Annual Meeting of the Association for Computational Linguistics` --> `Proc. of ACL`.
+We now support multiple useful feaures: 1) turning off some certain values, e.g., "-r url,pages,address" for removing the values from the output, 2) using abbr. to shorten the booktile values, e.g., `Proceedings of the .* Annual Meeting of the Association for Computational Linguistics` --> `Proc. of ACL`.
 More examples are [here.](https://github.com/yuchenlin/rebiber/blob/main/rebiber/abbr.tsv)
 - **2021.01.30**
 We build a colab notebook as a simple web demo. [link](https://colab.research.google.com/drive/12oQcLs25CFjI4evsFlWfKD1DfTEiqyCN?usp=sharing)